Formes de poitrine : trouvez le soutien-gorge idéal pour votre silhouette Beshap

 Breast shapes are not fixed.
 They evolve according to several factors:

 This is why there is a great diversity of different breast shapes among adult women.
-Some have rounder breasts, others more sagging or asymmetrical.
+Some have a rounder chest, others more sagging or asymmetrical.
 There is no standard, but an infinite number of breast types.

 It is estimated that more than 80% of women do not wear the right bra size, often because they do not know their true different type of breast.